Tuition Assistance and Scholarships

 Please review the information on each website and feel free to contact us if you need assistance filling out the applications.
 It is helpful to have last years’ taxes done and have the first 2 pages scanned, ready to attach to an email.
 Before funds are actually released to Christ the King, the school will need to verify your registration is complete.

 If this will be your first year in a Catholic School, whether you are transferring or starting in Kindergarten, you will qualify for a special designation as a Plus Recipient or for Corporate Tax-Credits.
 There are also funds set aside for children whose parents are on active deployment, are foster children, or are adopted.
-These Empowerment Grants have specific criteria and are due by April 1: www.azed.gov/esa/applicants but are first come, first served.
-Pre-K is not eligible to receive funding.
+These Empowerment Grants have specific criteria: www.azed.gov/esa/applicants but are first come, first served.
+Pre-K is only eligible to receive funding in special circumstances.

 Some organizations allow donors to make recommendations to direct their state tax dollars to particular children.
 This costs the taxpayer nothing, can come to the school in your child’s name and does not hurt the public school funding.
 In order for someone to donate in your name, you will first need to set up an account with one or more of the STOs (using the above web links).
 You can set up the account right away and set aside money for future years.